lisandroseia/school-library/README.md

 # School library

-> In this project I made a person object following the decorator pattern, allowing the user to capitalize the person number, or to trim it
+> In this project, you can ran the aplication to start uploading books, persons and rentals using the comand line interface!

 ## Built With